Healthcare Science Support Worker in Southampton

 UHS actively promotes a work environment free from harassment and discrimination and provides training for managers and staff to ensure this happens.

-Healthcare Science Support Worker employer: Royal Orthopaedic Hospital
+Healthcare Science Support Worker in Southampton employer: Royal Orthopaedic Hospital

 University Hospital Southampton NHS Foundation Trust is an exceptional employer, offering a supportive and inclusive work environment that prioritises employee growth and development.
 With access to state-of-the-art facilities and a commitment to innovation, staff can thrive in their roles while enjoying the beautiful coastal location of Southampton, which provides a perfect balance of professional and personal life.
 The Trust's dedication to flexible working arrangements and diverse team dynamics ensures that every employee feels valued and empowered to make a meaningful impact in healthcare.